 EWC Ventures has been determined to be the predecessor for accounting purposes and, accordingly, the consolidated financial statements for periods prior to the Reorganization Transactions have been adjusted to combine the previously separate entities for presentation purposes.
-Amounts for the period from December 30, 2018 through August 4, 2021 presented in the consolidated financial statements and notes to consolidated financial statements herein represent the historical operations of EWC Ventures.
-The amounts as of December 25, 2021 and for the period from August 4, 2021 reflect the consolidated operations of the Company.
+Amounts for the period from December 29, 2019 (the beginning of fiscal year 2020) through August 4, 2021 presented in the consolidated financial statements and notes to consolidated financial statements herein represent the historical operations of EWC Ventures.
+The amounts as of December 31, 2022 and December 25, 2021 and periods from August 4, 2021 reflect the consolidated operations of the Company.